Chris Tarrant: Early life

-Chris Tarrant was born on Thursday, 10 October 1946 in Reading, England, to father Basil and mother Joan Tarrant.
-His father had joined a territorial unit of the Royal Army Ordnance Corps in 1936 and was among those evacuated from Dunkirk in the retreat of May 1940.
+Christopher John Tarrant was born on 10 October 1946 in Reading, England, to Basil Avery Tarrant (1919–2005) and Joan, née Cox.
+His father, who would become marketing and sales director of biscuit manufacturer Huntley & Palmers, had joined a territorial unit of the Royal Army Ordnance Corps in 1936 and was among those evacuated from Dunkirk in the retreat of May 1940.
 He was also active in the Normandy landings.
+He ended his military career, having joined the Royal Berkshire Regiment, with the rank of Major.

 Tarrant was educated as a boarder in Choir House at the King's School, Worcester from 1960 to 1964.
 He represented the school at hockey and cricket and gained A, B and D grades at A-level in English, history and ancient history.
 He then studied English at the University of Birmingham, graduating in 1967.

-Tarrant worked as a schoolteacher and also briefly as a film director for the Central Office of Information before joining ATV as a newsreader on ATV Today.
+Tarrant worked as a schoolteacher and also briefly as a film director for the Central Office of Information before joining ATV in 1972 as a newsreader on ATV Today, a current affairs programme serving the Midlands area of England, until 1982.

 Career

 Tiswas and O.T.T.

-Tarrant rose to prominence after becoming a co-presenter on Tiswas, a children's television show broadcast on a Saturday morning from January 1974 to 1981, alongside Sally James.
+Tarrant rose to prominence after becoming a co-presenter on Tiswas, a children's television show broadcast on a Saturday morning from January 1974 to March 1981, alongside Sally James.
 It also featured the young Lenny Henry and occasionally Jim Davidson together with Bob Carolgees and his puppet, Spit the Dog.
 John Gorman, former member of The Scaffold, was also a presenter.

-In 1982, he hosted the short-lived Saturday late-night show O.T.T. ("Over the Top"), which was billed as an adult version of Tiswas but was not such a success, though despite being short-lived, was very popular amongst adults.
+In 1982, along with Bob Carolgees, John Gorman, Randolph Sutherland and Lenny Henry, Tarrant hosted the short-lived Saturday late-night show O.T.T. ("Over the Top"), which was billed as an adult version of Tiswas but was not such a success.
+Despite being short-lived, the show was popular amongst adults.
 After this, Tarrant did a stint on the breakfast television station TV-am.
+Sally James presented the concurrent and final series of Tiswas alone.

 Capital Radio

 In 1984, Tarrant joined Capital Radio as a presenter, initially presenting the station's Sunday lunchtime show before moving to a late-morning weekday slot, following David Jensen.
 From March 1987 until April 2004 he hosted Capital Breakfast.
 The show was highly popular, increasing Capital Radio's audience share in London.
 Tarrant had regular co-presenter Kara Noble (eventually replaced by Zabe Newsome for a very short duration) as his sidekick for the early years until Noble moved to Heart FM in 1995 with regular contributions from Flying Eye traffic reporter Russ Kane and newsreader Howard Hughes.
-It was on this show that he first coined his "Is that your final answer?" catchphrase.

 At 9:00 am on 2 April 2004, after hosting 4,425 shows, 20 years on Capital Radio and giving away prizes to the value of £3.5 million, Tarrant said his farewell to the station.